Call InfinaDyne for law enforcement

 - A CD and/or DVD writer.
 A high-grade DVD writer from Plextor is recommended as this will produce all types of discs.
 There can be limitations when using some older writers.

-- Windows Windows XP SP2 & SP3, Vista or Windows 7.
+- Compatible with Windows XP SP2 & SP3, Vista, Windows 7 and Windows 8.

 - A minimum of 512MB of RAM is recommended with Windows XP.
-A minimum of 1GB of RAM is recommended with Windows Vista or Windows 7.
+A minimum of 1GB of RAM is recommended with Windows Vista or later.

 This product is an add-on for CD/DVD Inspector and does not provide any real benefits above the consumer product without being used in conjunction with the CD/DVD Inspector product.